Skip to main content

 Setting Up Strategies

-Define a unique strategy by naming it and adding it to the strategies section of config.js.
+Define a strategy by naming it and adding it to the strategies section of config.js.
 Assign this strategy to your trading pairs as needed.
-For instance:
+For example:

 "strategies": {